ankitabasera/Hackathon-Submission/Progress Sheet 2.md

   - Designed a Navbar and sidebar
   - Designed new logo
-  - Leared and used Bootstrap
+  - Learned and used Bootstrap

 # Techstacks
    - HTML